Photo Equipment

 Total $105

 More than I'd really wanted to spend, but not too much for what it is.
 Everything was cheap enough except the lens, which is the only piece that is not effectively obsolete.
 In digital cameras 2003 is a lifetime ago, but this thing is still built like the $1,500–2,000 item that it was when new.
+Its only real problem is the defective fuse design.
 All I need now is a camera bag to put it all in.
 I'm having surprising difficulty finding one of these in the thrift stream.
 (And I refuse to buy new for something like this.)

 Wednesday, December 18, 2019